 The second person from the left in the back row is Eva, Azniv’s older sister.
 Her husband, Mardiros Kapigian is to her left.
 And the parents of Eva’s husband and Setrag’s wife, Alex and Maritsa Kapigian are seated in front row on the right.
 Because Eva was already married in 1902, she was not part of the group, which left Erzincan/Yerznga.

 This photo was taken in 1906, four years after Stepan and his family arrived in the US.
 Standing from left to right in the back row are: Azniv/Agnes Torosian (born Shakargian, she is Nancy's maternal grandmother), her brother Arshag and his wife, Nartouhi Pojojian (alternates Nartoo, Pazozian, Posozian).
 The adults sitting from left to right in the front row are Nancy's great-grandmother, Lucien Shakargian (born Donegian), and great-grandfather, Stepan Shakargian.
-We believe two of the children are Arshag's children but the third child may be one of the sister's, Eva Kapigian (born Shakargian) children.
+All three of the children are Arshag Shakargian’s daughters.
+From left to right they are: Aroxy Phinney, Armen Daugherty and Arsh Stone.

 We believe this is a photo of Harry Torosian's wife's parents, Mr. and Mrs. Peshdimaljian.
 Harry wife's name was Valentine Torosian, born Peshdimaljian, she was born in 1886 and died in 1947.
 The photograph depicts, Mr. and Mrs. Peshdimaljian, Valentine's mother and father.
 We do not know their given names; the photograph was most probably taken in the Ottoman Empire.